Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Discussion and Implications

+Another example involves \textit{3.1 Improper Gas Requirements Checking}, which treats as synonyms two vulnerabilities that Rameder \etal~\cite{Rameder2022} classify under entirely different categories.
+Specifically, \textit{Under-priced opcodes} is categorized under \textit{Resource Consumption \& Gas-Related Issues}, while \textit{Gasless send} is placed under \textit{Exception \& Error Handling Disorders}.
+Rameder \etal~\cite{Rameder2022} note \textit{Gasless send} as a potential subcategory of \textit{Unexpected Throw or Revert}.
+Our taxonomy explicitly includes it as a subcategory, providing a more coherent, structured classification.
 Inconsistencies among taxonomies significantly impact the mapping between tools and the vulnerabilities they are designed to detect.
 This issue becomes particularly evident in primary studies that propose new tools.
 As discussed in \Cref{sec:rq3}, some tools claim to detect vulnerabilities using names that, in existing taxonomies, refer to entire categories rather than specific issues.
 An exception to this is the work by Yang \etal~\citeA{yang2025csafuzzer}, which adopts a clear and structured approach to describing each vulnerability their tool can detect.
 For example, the vulnerability Block State Dependency is defined using a precise logical formula: (TimestampOp $\vee$ BlockNumberOp) $\wedge$ TransferEther.
 The formula effectively outlines the specific conditions under which the vulnerability occurs.
 To our knowledge, this is the only study that provides such detailed specifications for general vulnerability categories, making it easier to understand what the tool is analyzing.
 Thanks to this level of detail, it becomes clear that the vulnerability Blockhash Dependency falls outside the scope of the tool.
 As a result, performance analysis becomes more straightforward and avoids introducing false negatives.
 In contrast, tools that do not specify how a vulnerability is detected or rely on vague or broad definitions are more likely to produce a high number of false positives.